Create a Hashtag

 Go Meet Your Market

-Get out there!
-Go to local events and meet people - this can open lots of doors.
+Get out there, well, virtually during these times.
+Go to local events, networking events, and meet people.
 Leave a lasting impression on potential customers and watch them come back later because they couldn't get enough of your charm.
 Another benefit to local events?
 Sometimes local media is there and you can get free press!